 Dividing up your assets to ensure family harmony can be easier said than done.
 If you’re at the point of deciding ‘who gets what,’ here are key things to keep in mind.
 Ultimately, you are making a decision that can contribute to and create harmony—or provoke endless squabbling.
-Let's dive in!
+If you’re having trouble dividing your family assets, allow us to shine some light on this sensitive topic.
+Let's dive into this Senior Assistance Club guide on dividing assets for seniors!

 If your situation is simple, you may want to consider making a will online.

 However, for many people, relationships and assets are complex.
-The issues regarding distribution of assets amongst people are complicated and often deserve expert attention.
+The issues regarding distribution of assets amongst family are complicated and often deserve expert attention.

-If you’d like to get expert advice, one of the first people to talk with is an estate-planning lawyer.
+If you’d like to get expert advice, one of the first people to talk with is an estate planning lawyer.
 These professionals are highly skilled in the instruments, means, and ways to navigate the turbulent waters of asset division.
+They are well-equipped to offer legal tips for seniors to help ensure the entire process goes smoothly not just for you but for all those involved as well.

-Experienced professions have seen it all.
-They have witnessed how families come together and fall apart in regards to distribution of assets.
+Experienced professionals have seen it all.
+They have witnessed how families come together and fall apart regarding the distribution of a senior’s assets.
 Conflict, friction, and stress often emerge as issues of inheritance come to the foreground.

 In the name of peace-of-mind, and harmony, many experts agree that advance planning helps to minimize problems and maximize harmony.